lsst-tstn/tstn-019/argocd.rst

   deployEnv: ncsa-teststand

 If you want to override the list of namespaces for a particular site, this is how it would be done for a site specific file.
+Also included in the example is how one would specify extra namespace secrets.

 ::